Armageddon (2000)

-The 2000 Armageddon was the second Armageddon professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on December 10, 2000, at the Birmingham–Jefferson Civic Center in Birmingham, Alabama.
-It was the second and final Armageddon event produced under the WWF name, as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002, as the event was temporarily replaced with Vengeance in December 2001 due to the September 11 attacks, with Armageddon reinstated in 2002.
-It would also be the last Armageddon held before the introduction of the brand extension in March 2002.
+The 2000 Armageddon was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation.
+It was the second annual Armageddon and took place on December 10, 2000, at the Birmingham–Jefferson Civic Center in Birmingham, Alabama.

 Production

 Background

 The event was held at the Birmingham–Jefferson Civic Center in Birmingham, Alabama.

-In December 1999, the World Wrestling Federation (WWF, now WWE) established Armageddon as their yearly December PPV, after the promotion had ended their In Your House-branded shows earlier that year in February.
+In December 1999, the World Wrestling Federation established Armageddon as their annual December professional wrestling pay-per-view (PPV) event, after the promotion had ended their In Your House-branded shows earlier that year in February.
 The second Armageddon event was held on December 10, 2000, at the Birmingham–Jefferson Civic Center in Birmingham, Alabama.

 Storylines

-The central feud heading into Armageddon was between WWF Champion Kurt Angle, The Undertaker, Triple H, Stone Cold Steve Austin, The Rock, and Rikishi inside Hell in a Cell for the WWF Championship.
+The central feud heading into Armageddon was between WWF Champion Kurt Angle, The Undertaker, Triple H, "Stone Cold" Steve Austin, The Rock, and Rikishi inside Hell in a Cell for the WWF Championship.
 At No Mercy, Angle won the championship from The Rock in a No Disqualification Match.
 Angle would later retain the title against The Undertaker at Survivor Series and again at Rebellion in a Fatal Four Way Match against The Rock, Rikishi, and Austin.
 Commissioner Mick Foley would later announce on SmackDown! that Angle would defend his title against The Undertaker, Triple H, Austin, The Rock and Rikishi inside a six-man Hell in a Cell match.
 Mr. McMahon would try desperately to get all six men to back out, but ultimately failed to do so.

 Another feud heading into Armageddon was between Chris Jericho and Kane in a Last Man Standing match.
 It started at Survivor Series when Kane defeated Jericho by pinfall.
 They would later fight again at Rebellion only for Kane to defeat Jericho.
 It was later announced on Raw is War that their feud would come to an end at Armageddon in a Last Man Standing match.